savuzmir/uob_thesis/README.md

 # UoB Thesis

 Note: For now, all files are created as independent c++ files.
-Once the basic functionality will work, I will begin integrating/merging the relevant parts with the way in which its done in Golem and will also replace the independent implementation with one that is integrated with Golem (i.e. as additional functionality within packages/Plugin/Data)
+Once the basic functionality will work, I will begin integrating/merging the relevant parts to make them Golem compatible and will remove the independent temporary implementations (i.e. the trajectory creator) that will not be needed in the final system.
+These will also be then integrated with Golem (i.e. as additional functionality within packages/Plugin/Data)

 ## TODO:
 - Add all include guards to all files